PACO-CPU/minimal-mistakes/_docs/021-creating-application.md

  */
 ```

-As you can see the compiler emitted the add.approx instruction.
+Well, the compiler emitted the **add.approx** instruction.
 The last parameter of this instruction is the amount of bits to neglect.

-Congratulations, you successfully create your first approximate program using PACO.
-Now let's see how it performs on the FPGA.
+Congratulations!
+You have successfully created your first approximate program using PACO.
+Now onto how it performs on the FPGA.

 ### 3.4 Run your program on the FPGA
 For instructions on how you can run your program on the FPGA please take a look [here](/paco-cpu/docs/use-fpga/).
-For now, let us compare how the approximation affects the image.
-The default test image for graphical application is [Lenna](https://en.wikipedia.org/wiki/Lenna) as can be seen below in grey-scale.
+For now, let us compare how approximation affects the image.
+The default test image that we used for our graphical application is [Lenna](https://en.wikipedia.org/wiki/Lenna) as can be seen below in grey-scale.

 ![lenna-256x256](/paco-cpu/images/results/alu/lenna-256x256.png)

-Our approximated program with a neglect_amount of 4, which applies the gaussian filter, produces an image that looks like this:
+Our approximated program with a neglect_amount of 4, on applying the gaussian filter produces this image:

 ![MUL62ADD62](/paco-cpu/images/results/alu/lenna-256x256-4bit-approx.png)

-Finally let's compare it against our program, which applies the gaussian filter without any approximate decorators:
+Let's compare it against our program that applies the gaussian filter without any approximate decorators:

 ![native](/paco-cpu/images/results/alu/lenna-256x256-native.png)

+** conclude this section **